Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 $
 ```

-Great, at the moment of crash, the instruction pointer was pointing to **0x41754141**.
+Great, at the moment of the crash, the instruction pointer was pointing to **0x41754141**.
 Again using `ragg2` we can calculate the offset.

 ```shell
 $ ragg2 -q 0x41754141